Philip IV of Spain: Domestic policy and the crisis of the monarchy

+Educational reforms

+On 27 August 1665, Philip IV authorized a comprehensive royal reform of the Colegio Mayor de San Ildefonso at the University of Alcalá, appointing García de Medrano y Álvarez de los Ríos to restructure its statutes, governance, and discipline.
+The reform was codified into an 82-title legal code in 1666 and became one of the most detailed educational reforms of the Spanish Habsburg era.

 Patronage of the arts

 Philip has been remembered both for the 'astonishing enthusiasm' with which he collected art and for his love of theatre.
 On the stage, he favoured Lope de Vega, Pedro Calderón de la Barca, and other distinguished dramatists.
 Philip has been credited with a share in the composition of several comedies.
 Court theatre used perspective scenery, a new invention from Italy not used in commercial theatre at the time.
 Some writers have likened the illusion of Baroque royal theatre to the illusion of kingly power the performances were designed to reinforce.
 Some recent scholarship has suggested that Philip's financial sponsorship of playwrights, however, may have been less extensive than once thought.

 Artistically, Philip became famous for his patronage of his court painter Diego Velázquez, who originated from Seville; mutual contacts caused him to become known to Olivares, who came from the same region.
-Velázquez was summoned to Madrid by the king in 1624.
+Velázquez was summoned to Madrid by the King in 1624.
 Despite some jealousy from the existing court painters, Velázquez rapidly became a success with Philip, being retained for the rest of his career until his death, painting a celebration of the Treaty of the Pyrenees for Philip.
-The king and Velázquez shared common interests in horses, dogs and art, and in private they formed an easy, relaxed relationship over the years.
-Philip supported a number of other prominent painters, including Eugenio Caxés, Vicente Carducho, Gonzales and Nardi.
+The King and Velázquez shared common interests in horses, dogs and art, and in private they formed an easy, relaxed relationship over the years.
+Philip supported a number of other prominent painters, including Eugenio Caxés, Vincenzo Carducci, Gonzales Coques and Angelo Nardi.
 Philip obtained paintings from across Europe, especially Italy, accumulating over 4,000 by the time of his death; some have termed this unparalleled assemblage a 'mega-collection'.